An00bRektn/homie/README.md

 - 📁 **Sets up folders** so you can get right to hacking instead of organizing
 - 🔥 **Written in Rust** because why not

+**Contributions welcome!** This is my first Rust project that I've actually gone through with and I know I could be writing much more elegant code.
+If this is helpful and there are changes you want to see, drop a PR! :)

 ## Usage
 ```
 PS > homie.exe -h